TheJacksonLaboratory/acm-bcb-singularity2021/section_03.md

 ```

-The container will scale to the eniroment it is running in.
+The container will scale to the enviroment it is running in.
-	# of cpu(s) available can be used without additional paramters being passed.
+	# of cpu(s) available can be used without additional parameters being passed.
 	Same would be true of RAM.
-        Storage will be the login space with addtional storage made usable via bind.
+        Storage will be the login space with additional storage made usable via bind.

-Getting started with a application recipie file.
+Getting started with a application recipe file.

 ```